Dulcie Boateng

 Dulcie Ewuraama Afriyie Boateng known as Dulcie Boateng is a Ghanaian business woman, social media influencer and CEO of Dulcie Porium.

 Early life and education

 Dulcie Boateng was born in Asylum Down in Accra, Ghana.
 She attended Achimota School for her senior high school education and proceeded to Wisconsin International University College where she was awarded an undergraduate degree in Human resource management.

 Career

-Dulcie started her career in 2017 working at the Onyx Night Club in Accra.
-While working at the night club she started an online store using social media as her medium for selling her products.
-She has gone on to establish herself as one of the known social media influencers in Ghana.
+Dulcie began her career in 2017 at Onyx Night Club in Accra.
+During that period, she started an online retail business, using social media to market and sell her products.
+She later built a following on social media and became known as a social media influencer in Ghana.

-She founded the annual shopping event in Accra called Porials Pitch.
-In April 2024, she organized the maiden edition of Porials Pitch, an annual shopping event in Ghana at the Accra Mall's Ghud Park featuring a range of products from various Ghanaian & Nigerian-owned brands.
+In April 2024, Dulcie launched Porials Pitch, a shopping event held at Ghud Park in Accra Mall.
+The inaugural edition featured products from businesses owned by entrepreneurs from Ghana and Nigeria.

-Dulcie as a social media influencer has hosted a number of events in Ghana.
+As a social media influencer, Dulcie has hosted several events in Ghana.
 In August 2024, she hosted Garage's All Black (The Continuum) event.